LinogeFly/twitch-language-filter/README.md

 # About

 This is a browser extension for [twitch.tv](https://www.twitch.tv) that allows to filter live channels by broadcaster language.
+Currently, the following platforms are supported:

+- Extension for Google Chrome.
+Available in Chrome Web Store, [here](https://chrome.google.com/webstore/detail/twitch-language-filter/ggddmnfeapafllbpabanhhgmimlngbfe).

 # How to use